Doctorate of Philosophy (Ph.D) in Zoology. Department of Integrative Biology, University of Wisconsin–Madison (2017)

 *UW Teaching Academy 2016 Symposium: Engage Students, Personalize Learning.
 May 18 2016.
 University of Wisconsin Teaching Academy.

 *What’s in a grade?
 Alternative models of teaching and learning.”
 Delta Program.
-UW-Madison.
+University of Wisconsin-Madison.
 Nov 11 2016.

 *UW Teaching Academy 2017 Symposium.
 Teaching the Wisconsin Experience.
 May 17 2017.
 University of Wisconsin Teaching Academy.